ansible/community-docs/create_pr_quick_start_guide.rst

 You can also try to use the collection repository's CI to figure out which containers are used.

 If the tests ran successfully, there are usually two possible outcomes:
 a) If the bug has not appeared and the tests have passed successfully, ask the reporter to provide more details.
-The bug can be not a bug actually or can relate to a particular software version used or specifics of local environment configuration.
+The bug can be not a bug actually or can relate to a particular software version used or specifics of the local environment configuration.

 b) The bug has appeared and the tests has failed as expected showing the reported symptoms.